raulfloresp/GettingAndCleaningData/README.md

 head(datasetSubjectTrain)

-Use str() to explore the internal structure of the R objects we just readed str(datasetActivityTest)
+Use str() to explore the internal structure of the R objects

+str(datasetActivityTest)

 str(datasetActivityTrain)